WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/email-settings.md

 Customize the look and feel of your emails with a logo and a custom footer.

 * **Email Header Logo:** Upload an image to be displayed in the email header.
 * **Email Footer:** Customize the email footer text to include your brand or additional information using the rich text editor.
-To create a dynamic footer, you can use shortcodes like `{{site_name}}`.
+To create a dynamic footer, you can use shortcodes like <code>&#123;&#123;site_name&#125;&#125;</code>.
 You can also disable the "powered by FluentAffiliate" text from the footer.

 ![Email Customization](/guide/public/images/settings-and-customization/email/email-footer.webp)